ritvikbhatia/Todo-List/README.md

 <br>
 This code follows MVC pattern to make it more scalable:

-/routes - containes all the routes.
+/routes - containes all the routes .

 /assets - static js css and image files.